saml1087/sep11-freedom-project/entries/entry04.md

 ![screenshot 5](entry-snips/entry04-screenshots/screenshot5.png)

 With the assignment stored as an array, it would be easier to possibly connect it with the DOM by using a `.forEach()` method to print out each index of the array.
+The data could then be saved.
+My next steps with this would be now printing back the values of the array into my demo-project.

 *****
+Through the past weeks, I've learned how to **embrace failure** as well as having more **consideration**.
+When coding the DOM process of my Web application, I almost always ran into errors.
+Whether it's a simple typo or simply because I have the wrong syntax, I've learned to embrace it.
+This means that I understand that there is an error, and ultimately, I'll try to fix the error.
+Failing to do something the first time doesn't mean I should give up.
+There are alternative ways to do something.
+Whenever I fail to do a specific tasks, I would look for other ways that I can potentially fix the error.
+I've also learned to have more consideration of the user using my website.
+It's more of the saying "putting myself in someone else's shoes."
+This simply means that I imagine myself using the program as someone else.
+For example, adding both the "keypress" and "click" function could potentially help with someone who prefers one over the other.
+Both embracing failure and consideration are key skills that are not just related to coding, but it could be applied to real life scenarios outside of coding.

 [Previous](entry03.md) | [Next](entry05.md)